 Erasmus is a European Union-funded programme that could enable you to either study or work in Europe.
 If selected, you will receive a grant which can be used to meet some of the costs of funding your placement.
 To find out more about Erasmus, and explore the opportunities available within your Faculty/School, please visit www.ljmu.ac.uk/erasmus

 How will I be assessed?

-Most taught modules have a written exam, and two assignments, that are essays, critiques of scientific papers etc. Two modules do not have an exam and are assessed by two assignments.
+Most taught modules have a written exam and two assignments, that are essays, critiques of scientific papers etc. Two modules do not have an exam and are assessed by two assignments.
 The research project and dissertation are examined by both a written report and an oral presentation.
 Students can elect to come to Liverpool for the presentation, or deliver it via video link.
-UK students sit exams at designated venues, which may involve some travel, and individual arrangements are made for overseas students.
+UK students sit exams at designated venues, which may involve some travel.
+Individual arrangements are made for overseas students.

 What do past and present students say about the course?

 "This course has provided me with a breadth and depth of knowledge of medical virology that has greatly helped me in my work as a virology biomedical scientist.
 The design of the course is particularly suited to people in full time employment who may otherwise not have the opportunity to study."

 "Completing the MSc has given me the impetus to continue my scientific education, and having this extra qualification has helped me in my applications for a PhD in virology."

 "The organisation of the course is ideal for the distance learning format, with the ability to structure the study around your existing work being invaluable.
 Coupled with the support provided by your tutor and the University, the structure allows you to progress steadily."